Campbell-Muscle-Lab/FiberSim/docs/pages/demos/isotypes/specific_molecules/specific_molecules.md

 <img src="images/rates.png" width="50%">

 Most importantly for this demo, you will also see a new figure that shows the state population time-courses for each myosin isotype.
+This was generated using the same post-simulation Python call as described in [k_tr_demo](../k_tr/k_tr.html).

 <img src="images/isotypes.png" width="100%">